deepakdubey8756/cmatrix-clone/README.md

 # cmatrix-clone
-clone of famous terminal program cmatrix in python.
-It displays falling characters.
+A cmatrix clone to simulate falling random characters using terminal.
+It is written in c++ and python.
+Note: It is written for only linux based systems.